 To obtain attention maps for object localization without relying on model- or task-specific design, we start with attention rollout~\citep{abnar2020rollout}.
 Rollout aggregates attention weights across layers, revealing visual cues to which the MLLM attends when producing answers.
 Its applicability across attention-based MLLMs makes it a plausible approach to probing localization ability.
 However, since the rollout integrates signals from all heads, irrelevant regions and visual attention sinks often dominate, reducing the relative strength of object cues.

-To overcome these limitations, we introduce \textit{Decomposed Attention Fusion (DecAF)}.
-DecAF is designed to suppress noise and enhance object attention signals by decomposing and fusing attention maps in two key ways.
-First, \textit{Contrastive Object-Background Fusion} combines the object and background attention maps through a simple subtraction.
-The object attention map is obtained with a prompt focusing on the target object, while the background attention map is derived from a contrastive prompt that excludes this object.
+To overcome these limitations, we introduce \textit{Decomposed Attention Fusion (DecAF)}, which suppresses noise and enhances object-focused signals by decomposing and fusing attention maps in two distinct ways.
+First, \textit{contrastive object-background fusion} combines the object and background attention maps through a simple subtraction.
+The object attention map is obtained with a prompt focusing on the target object, while the background attention map is derived from a contrastive prompt excluding this object.
 This design effectively suppresses irrelevant activations and highlights the target object signal, as illustrated in Fig.~\ref{fig:teaser} (a).
-Second, \textit{Complementary Video-Frame Fusion} leverages the distinct strengths of video and frame attention in a multi-scale manner.
+Second, \textit{complementary video-frame fusion} leverages the distinct strengths of video and frame attention in a multi-scale manner.
 Video attention captures temporal context, which is essential when the object is temporarily absent or requires temporal reasoning, but its coarse granularity limits performance on small objects.
 In contrast, frame attention provides object-centric, fine-grained cues but lacks temporal coherence.
 By combining these two attentions, this fusion maintains clearer object focus while also leveraging temporal context, resulting in more robust attention maps that accurately localize the target object across the video.

 With the object localization attention map obtained from our two fusion methods, we first generate video object masks through simple thresholding, which provides reliable localization of the target object but remains coarse due to the low granularity of attention.
 To obtain denser masks, we extract point prompts from the attention map and apply SAM2~\citep{ravi2024sam2}.
 However, these coarse prompts, derived from spurious activations in the attention map, often produce false positives.
 To address this issue, we propose an attention consistency score that evaluates the alignment between the predicted mask and the underlying attention map, enabling unreliable segmentation masks to be filtered out.
 As shown in Fig.~\ref{fig:teaser}, this process transforms a noisy attention map into a precise and reliable segmentation mask.